Bayesian Covariate-Dependent Graph Learning with a Dual Group Spike-and-Slab Prior: Application to Microbiome Data

 \subsection{Data}

 Data from the MOMS-PI study is publicly available and can be found in the R package \texttt{HMP2Data}.
-Following \cite{Osborne2022}, we focus on the interplay between microbial abundances and vaginal cytokines, a mechanism by which the host regulates the composition of the vaginal microbiome, and use the first baseline visit data of the $n=225$ subjects whose microbiome and cytokine profiling of the vagina are available among the 596 subjects enrolled in the study.
+Following \cite{Osborne2022}, we focus on the interplay between microbial abundances and vaginal cytokines, a mechanism by which the host regulates the composition of the vaginal microbiome.
+We use the first baseline visit data of the $N=225$ subjects whose microbiome and cytokine profiling of the vagina are available, ensuring a complete dataset for analyzing their associations.
 Furthermore, we consider $p=90$ OTUs whose absolute abundance is greater than 1 in at least $10\%$ of the subjects and use all the 29 available cytokines as covariates, adding an intercept term, which implies $q = 30$.
 We apply the centered log ratio transformation to normalize the abundance counts \citep{Aitchison1982,Gloor2017,Lin2020}, as commonly done in Gaussian graphical modeling for microbiome data to satisfy the Gaussian assumption \citep{Kurtz2015,Wilms2022}.
 After transformation, we center the data such that each OTU has zero mean.
 For the covariates, we transform the data to the log scale and use the min-max normalization, so that values fall within the $[0,1]$ interval.